Gondlir/sqs-customers-api/README.md

 # sqs-customers-api
-<h1> API que tem como objetivo o CRUD de um  de Usuário com persistência nos serviços da Amazon como DynamobDB como banco NOSQL
-  e serviços como publicação em fila SQS </h1>

-  <h3> O projeto foi desenvolvido aplicando conceitos como:</h3>
+<h1> API that aims the CRUD of a User with persistence in Amazon services like DynamoDB like NoSQL database and services like SQS queue publishing </h1>

+  <h3> The project was developed applying concepts such as:</h3>

   * Domain Driven Design
   * CQRS
-  * Princípios SOLID
+  * SOLID Principles
-  * Orientação a Objetos
+  * POO
   * Design Patterns

-# Com esse projeto tive o prazer de aprender sobre as tecnologias da Amazon tais como:
+# With this project I had the pleasure of learning about Amazon technologies such as:
   * Aws DynamoDB
   * Aws SQS
   * Aws SNS